Mourning Venezuelans parade Chavez's coffin, prepare for vote

 Despite the tumult around the coffin procession, much of Caracas was quiet, with streets deserted, especially in wealthier districts.
 Many shops locked their doors out of fear of looting.
 There were long lines outside gasoline stations.

 A stony-faced Bolivian President Evo Morales joined Maduro at the front of the procession.
-The presidents of Argentina and Uruguay had also arrived for the funeral, state media said.
+The presidents of Argentina and Uruguay joined them for a vigil by the coffin.
+Other regional leaders were slated to attend his funeral on Friday.

 "This has hit me very hard, I'm still in shock," said Leny Bolivar, a 39-year-old education ministry worker, her eyes red from tears.
 "We must keep fighting; he set out the way."